-'Big flaming ball' thought to be a meteorite sighted over Auckland
+'Big flaming ball' thought to be a meteor sighted over Auckland

 "It then disappeared completely.
 I actually thought I was going crazy."

-However Creedon is not alone, with several other people reporting the sighting on social media.
+However Creedon is not alone, with several other people reporting the sighting on social media, some from Whangarei to Tauranga and everywhere in between.

 One person said, "Just saw a big fat meteorite at 6.30pm travelling from NW to SE over South West Auckland."